DarkLord580/STEMATICS/README.md

 ### Database

 Database stores all users, the scores they got for each test and the sample texts for the typing test.
+For test data, you can run `python3 test_populate` for it to make some typing test.

 ## Possible improvements